 Getting started with AWX

-I'm currently working on adding an AWX example to my popular Ansible Vagrant Examples GitHub repository.
-Read through the AWX example README file for instructions in getting everything set up, and read the AWX example addition issue for further development of the example (I'm working to make it run in more environments, more easily!).
+If Docker's not your thing, I'm also maintaining an AWX example in my Ansible Vagrant Examples GitHub repository.
+Read through the AWX example README file for instructions in getting everything set up, and follow the project's issue tracker for further development of the example (I'm working to make it run in more environments, more easily!).

 I'm also building an Ansible AWX role on Ansible Galaxy (which is used by the Vagrant example); it's still in a pretty early stage, but should work okay.
 I'll hopefully get time to optimize it more in the coming weeks!